// SerpApi Alternative

 Plans jump in big stepsYou pay for headroom you never actually use.Granular credit pricing — pay for what you run.

-Hourly rate limitsThrottling that loves to surface mid-launch.High, predictable concurrency on every plan.
+Hourly rate limitsThrottling that loves to surface mid-launch.Plan-based concurrency visible before you run.

 No MCP / agent supportGlue code to wire it into Claude, Cursor & co.Native MCP server — agents search the web directly.